 You're going on vacation, but what about your plants?

 This undated photo shows a lemon tree in New Paltz, N.Y.
-The plant will be able to go a long time without water because of the "watering cone" being pushed into the soil; the cone draws water from the neighboring jar as the potting soil dries out. less This undated photo shows a lemon tree in New Paltz, N.Y.
-The plant will be able to go a long time without water because of the "watering cone" being pushed into the soil; the cone draws water from the ... more Winter, especially early winter, is a good time of year for gardeners to travel.
+The plant will be able to go a long time without water because of the "watering cone" being pushed into the soil.
+The cone draws water from the neighboring jar as the potting soil dries out.

 Add your comments below